San Gabriel River (California): East Fork

-After emerging from the Narrows the river continues flowing south through a somewhat more open valley, receiving several tributaries including Devil Gulch and Allison Gulch, before reaching Heaton Flat, a popular trailhead and the end of the East Fork Road, which parallels the lower section of the river.
-The river receives Cattle Canyon, its biggest tributary and then turns sharply west, flowing past the Camp Williams Resort and a number of U.S. Forest Service and Los Angeles County fire fighting facilities, before flowing into San Gabriel Reservoir, where it joins the West Fork.
+After emerging from the Narrows, the river continues flowing south through a somewhat-more-open valley, receiving several tributaries including Devil Gulch and Allison Gulch, before reaching Heaton Flat, a popular trailhead and the end of the East Fork Road, which parallels the lower section of the river.
+The river receives Cattle Canyon, its biggest tributary, and then turns sharply west, flowing past the Camp Williams Resort and a number of U.S. Forest Service and Los Angeles County firefighting facilities before flowing into San Gabriel Reservoir, where it joins the West Fork.

 West Fork

 The West Fork, 19 mi long, originates at Red Box Saddle, a visitor center and frequently used trailhead along the Angeles Crest Highway and about 2 mi northwest of the summit of Mount Wilson.
 Beginning at an elevation of 4666 ft, the West Fork flows at a much lower elevation than the East Fork and is the smaller of the two rivers in terms of water volume.
 The West Fork flows east in a fairly straight course for its entire length.
-From its headwater the river quickly descends to the Cogswell Reservoir, where Devils Canyon Creek joins from the north.
+From its headwater, the river quickly descends to the Cogswell Reservoir, where Devils Canyon Creek joins from the north.
 The Gabrielino Trail parallels the river from Red Box Saddle as far as the Devore campground, above Cogswell Reservoir.

-Below Cogswell Dam the river is paralleled by Forest Route 2N25, a one-lane paved road open only to non-motorized traffic (except for maintenance and emergency services).
+Below Cogswell Dam, the river is paralleled by Forest Route 2N25, a one-lane paved road open only to non-motorized traffic (except for maintenance and emergency services).
 The river flows east through a twisting canyon, forming the southern boundary of the San Gabriel Wilderness.
-It receives the tributaries of Chileno Canyon, Little Mermaids Canyon and Big Mermaids Canyon from the north, and then the much larger Bear Creek, which originates at Islip Saddle near the 8250 ft summit of Mount Islip.
-Less than a mile (1.6 km) below Bear Creek it is joined by the North Fork before flowing into San Gabriel Reservoir, where it joins with the East Fork.
+It receives the tributaries of Chileno Canyon, Little Mermaids Canyon, and Big Mermaids Canyon from the north, and then the much larger Bear Creek, which originates at Islip Saddle near the 8250 ft summit of Mount Islip.
+Less than a mile (1.6 km) below Bear Creek, it is joined by the North Fork before flowing into San Gabriel Reservoir, where it joins with the East Fork.